t0d4/land-price-estimator/README.md

 # Development project of land price predictor

 This is a research project in "Advanced Pattern Recognition" course at Waseda University.
+Please have a look at [our presentation slides](https://docs.google.com/presentation/d/1ES83LWEMLCCrgeAkCpD9SoQUxrxuLRViNE9mzScT_w4/edit?usp=sharing) to know backgrounds, motivations, methods, results, discussions of this project.

 **Try Demo In Colab Now**